 Fremont Solstice Festival and Parade activities

-Sunday: Dog Parade at 2:30pm. $20 per family registration fee to participate.
+Sunday: Dog Parade on Sunday afternoon. $20 per family registration fee to participate.
 Paralleling its human counter part, featuring furry friends of all shapes and sizes.
 Registration takes place on Sunday on 34th Avenue, at the COLA tent from 11am-1:30pm.
 Required registration fee benefits, COLA, Citizens for Off Leash Areas.